Most business owners and managers know that their KPI (key performance indicator) reporting could be better.

 A survey of more than 400 global chief financial officers last year found that 43 per cent of them thought that their reporting processes were inefficient.

 Perhaps more telling is that less than half (46 per cent) of them thought that their reporting was effective in meeting stakeholder needs.
-So there is widespread acknowledgement by businesses worldwide that they are failing to produce effective KPI reports.
+So there is widespread acknowledgement by businesses worldwide that they are failing to follow an effective KPI reporting model.

 But do you know what KPI reporting mistakes your business is making?